Skip to content

 Use StoryblokServerComponent rather than StoryblokComponent when using React Server Components.

 storyblokEditable() accepts a block from the Storyblok API and returns an object containing the HTML attributes to make elements editable in the Storyblok Visual Editor.
-See the @storyblok/js package reference for further details.
+See the @storyblok/js reference for further details.

 const Feature = ({ blok }) => {